hphelion/documentation/commercial/GA1/commercial.networking-maskedIP.md

         nova show 2edf0570-8ed7-4cc4-a836-f4095d64534e

-    Producing output similar to the output in Step 6 of Method 2.
+    Which produces output similar to the output in Step 6 of Method 2.

  Using this information, you can now see all the details of the malicious instance.
-You can choose to shut it down, or contact the instance owner to investigate further.
+You may choose to shut it down, contact the instance owner to investigate further.  or both.

  <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>